Nassim Nicholas Taleb: Early life and family background

 Taleb was born in Amioun, Lebanon, to Minerva Ghosn and Nagib Taleb, an oncologist and a researcher in anthropology.
-His rich and influential parents were Greek Orthodox Christians, and had French citizenship.
+His rich and influential parents were Lebanese Greek Orthodox Christians, and had French citizenship.
 His maternal grandfather and great-grandfather were both deputy prime ministers of Lebanon in the 1940s through the 1970s, and his four-times great grandfather was one of the board of directors to the administrator of Mount Lebanon.
 His paternal grandfather Nassim Taleb was a supreme court judge.
 Taleb attended a French school in Beirut, the Grand Lycée Franco-Libanais.
 His family saw its political prominence and wealth reduced by the Lebanese Civil War, which began in 1975.
 He is a Greek Orthodox Christian.

 Education

 Taleb received Bachelor and Master of Science degrees from the University of Paris.
 He holds an MBA from the Wharton School at the University of Pennsylvania (1983), and a PhD in management science from the University of Paris (Dauphine) (1998), under the direction of Hélyette Geman.
 His dissertation focused on the mathematics of derivatives pricing.